-Analysts condemn Indian govt's dirty tactics to create hurdles in CPEC project (special report) (@ RadioPakistan, 25 May 2015)34 position from individuals of diverse backgrounds.
+Analysts condemn Indian govt's dirty tactics to create hurdles in CPEC project (special report) (@ RadioPakistan, 25 May 2015)

+RAW wants to sabotage the CPEC, China warns Pakistan (@AyishaBaloch, 23 May 2015)35 position from individuals of diverse backgrounds.
 Among such individuals is a key figure that needs more attention to understand the Pakistan army's discourse on the CPEC.
-The army is a key guarantor of security to the Chinese people and businesses in Pakistan, and there are two dedicated regiments comprising 10,000 soldiers for this purpose.
-The Inter-Services Public Relations (ISPR) is the military's media wing and, interestingly, it's then-director general, Major General Asim Bajwa, tweeted thrice in a single day in June 2015 (see below).
-His tweets were retweeted 1,346 times and received 2,760 likes.
+The army is a key quarantor of security to the Chinese people and businesses in Pakistan, and there are two dedicated regiments comprising 10,000 soldiers for this purpose.
+The Inter-Services Public Relations (ISPR) is the military's media wing and, interestingly, it's then-director general, Major General Asim Baiwa, tweeted thrice in a single day in June 2015 (see below).
+His tweets were retweeted 1.346 times and received 2,760 likes.
 One tweet indirectly referred to India while mentioning "enemy campaigns" against the CPEC, while the others emphasized the importance of eradicating terrorism and the geostrategic importance of the Gwadar Port as a central component of the CPEC.